renesas-rz/rz_gstreamer_sample_code/17_gst-lappeddisplay/README.md

   g_mutex_unlock (&p_shared_data->mutex);
 }
 ```
-The main event loop will stop only if variable loop_reference reaches to 0.
+The main event loop will stop only if variable `loop_reference` reaches to 0.
 This means the application will exit when all 3 pipelines stopped.
-Also note that mutex is used to prevent GStreamer threads from reading incorrect value of loop_reference.
+Also note that mutex is used to prevent GStreamer threads from reading incorrect value of `loop_reference`.

 ## How to Build and Run GStreamer Application